Danielovich/markdownposts/refactoring-some-mental-bin-an-extension-in-the-way.md

 A second thing to consider is that someone else could later alter the extension method, perhaps causing a breaking change at runtime, which could also affect the `DownloadMarkdownFileService`.

 I understand that one could mitigate these issues with tests, and one should.
-But it doesn’t solve the issue around cohesion, I think.
+But it doesn’t solve the issue around responsibility, I think.
 The code not only belongs in a closer relationship with the `DownloadMarkdownFileService`, but it also makes that type "stronger" and more solid.

 That has resulted in adding some code to the `DownloadMarkdownFileService` and its test pendant, but also deleting three files: two files in the extensions folder and one file in the test project.